Supply chain mapping gives you visibility of your supplier network, helps mitigate risks and enables you to achieve compliance with confidence.

 HOW LONG DOES THE MAPPING PROCESS TAKE WITH SEGURA?

-This can vary based on the number of suppliers you wish to onboard and the information that you’re looking to initially capture.
+This depends on the number of suppliers you wish to onboard and the information that you’re looking to initially capture.

-We usually recommend that you start this process with a batch of around 50 suppliers.
-We ask that you include a mix of suppliers that you deem good and some you deem challenging, from an engagement perspective, to give us a good data set to review.
-From the point of the first registration invite, it usually takes a few weeks to onboard and engage this set of suppliers.
-We would then work with you to evaluate the uptake, feedback and success, to decide on the best approach to onboard the rest.
+We recommend starting this process with a batch of around 50 suppliers.
+Include a mix of suppliers that you deem good and some you deem challenging, from an engagement perspective.
+This gives us a good data set to review.
+From the point of the first registration invite, it usually takes a few weeks to onboard and engage this initial group.
+We then work with you to evaluate the uptake, feedback and success, to help decide the best approach to onboard the rest.

 Make mapping your supply chain scalable, efficient and collaborative

-In summary, supply chain mapping is best done using software like Segura, which is more scalable, efficient and collaborative than spreadsheets and allows your teams to focus on what matters most.
+In summary, supply chain mapping is best done using software like Segura's supply chain mapping tool, which is more scalable, efficient and collaborative than spreadsheets. then your teams can focus on what matters most.
 It makes mapping your supply chain, managing your supplier network, mitigating risk and driving improvements a seamless process.

 Don’t make the job of mapping your supply chain more cumbersome and less rewarding than it ought to be.
 Plan properly, set realistic timelines, engage the right teams and use Segura for your supply chain mapping.